-This is a guest post by Laura Schoenfeld, graduate student in public health nutrition, content manager at ChrisKresser.com, and soon-to-be Registered Dietitian.
+This is a guest post by Laura Schoenfeld, a Registered Dietitian with a Master’s degree in Public Health, and staff nutritionist and content manager for ChrisKresser.com.
 You can learn more about Laura by checking out her blog or visiting her on Facebook.

 Anyone who’s had a kidney stone will tell you that they’re one of the worst medical problems you can ever experience.
 Kidney stones are a common and painful chronic condition seen in otherwise “healthy” patients, and one of the most common disorders of the urinary tract.
 About a million people in the United States are treated for kidney stones each year, and the prevalence in adult men is almost 12% and around 6% in adult women.
 (1)

 Stones are most common in caucasian adults between the ages of 20 and 50, and once someone develops a stone, they are far more likely to develop another stone in the future.
 Like most chronic diseases, the incidence of kidney stones has been increasing over the past 30 years.
 (2) This is likely due to the variety of dietary and lifestyle changes we’ve made as Americans which aren’t conducive to good health.

 Stones can be formed from a variety of substances, but the most common stones are made of calcium and oxalate that has crystalized in the urinary tract.
 Other types of stones include struvite, uric acid and cystine.
 While stones themselves are painful enough, they can lead to more serious conditions such as obstruction of the urinary tract, permanent damage to the kidneys, and even life-threatening infections.
 I’ve seen patients in the hospital who have come in with necrotic kidneys due to obstruction from a stone, so this can become a serious condition if not managed properly.